Everest Base Camp Trek via Phaplu

 Hiring Guide And Porter With Costs

-If you want to truly enjoy the Everest Base Camp trek via Phaplu without burning out, hiring a guide and porter is highly recommended
+If you want to truly enjoy the Everest Base Camp trek via Phaplu without burning out, hiring a guide and porter is highly recommended.

 A guide is your safety net on the trail.
-They will navigate tricky paths, manage permits, interpret local culture, and keep an eye on altitude and weather conditions.
+They navigate tricky paths, manage permits, interpret local culture, and keep an eye on altitude and weather conditions.
 Most guides are government-licensed, English-speaking, and trained to recognize Acute Mountain Sickness (AMS) or sudden weather changes.

 Now, a porter takes care of the heavy lifting, usually carrying up to 20 kg of your gear, letting you move lighter and easier so your energy levels and acclimatization stay on track.
 While most Phaplu EBC trek packages include a guide, a porter is often optional and must be added separately.